lmorg/murex/docs/GUIDE.arrays-and-maps.md

 ## Working with structured data

-Firstly this shell doesn't have support for arrays as a native data type however since _murex_ is aware of the structure of various data formats it is possible to use these formats to maintain complex structured data natively within _murex_.
+Firstly this shell doesn't have support for arrays as a native data type however since Murex is aware of the structure of various data formats it is possible to use these formats to maintain complex structured data natively within Murex.
 For example a `days.json` file might look like

     [
             "monday",